Now here comes the NAA LCP LA chapter reacting to the Donald Sterling scandal.

 And they wait in eager anticipation for the next Donald Sterling to show up.

-They're not really trying to solve any of this, is the point, folks.
+They're not really trying to solve any of this is the point, folks.

 They're not trying to get rid of any of this.

-They play off of it, they live off of it.
+They play off of it.

 They thrive on this stuff.